How Do I Use a Wall Chaser?

 How do I run electrical wiring in walls?

-You should use a wall chaser to cut a channel in the wall, to run the wires through from the source to the item needing power.
+You should hire a wall chasing tool to cut a channel in the wall, to run the wires through from the source to the item needing power.
 Then, the channel is easily filled in again, covering the wires.

 Often powered by an electric motor, wall chasing machines use two blades, or discs.
 They are positioned close together to cut into masonry and stonework.